Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 app = gui_service._get_flask_app()
 ```

-Do not forget to upload this code on your targeted machine and install your dependencies with pip.
+Do not forget to upload this code on your targeted machine and install your dependencies with _pip_.

 !!! important
     The entrypoint filename and the app variable name are important for the good configuration of